 - US General Services Administration

-The stinging Hymenoptera are taxonomically divided into three principal groups: ants, bees, and wasps (algorithm 1).
+The stinging Hymenoptera are taxonomically divided into three principal groups: ants, bees, and wasps (figure 1).
 The majority of allergic reactions to stings are due to this order of insects.
 This topic reviews avoidance of the flying Hymenoptera that include bees, yellow jackets, hornets, and wasps.

 The biology and identification of the flying Hymenoptera, as well as fire ants, which are also members of the Hymenoptera order, are discussed separately.
 (See "Stinging insects: Biology and identification" and "Entomology and control of imported fire ants".)

-Diagnosis and management of stinging insect allergy is discussed separately.
+Diagnosis and management of stinging insect allergy are discussed separately.
 (See "Bee, yellow jacket, wasp, and other Hymenoptera stings: Reaction types and acute management" and "Diagnosis of Hymenoptera venom allergy" and "Hymenoptera venom immunotherapy: Efficacy, indications, and mechanism of action" and "Stings of imported fire ants: Clinical manifestations, diagnosis, and treatment".)